davidezeji/aws-cdk-with-python/README.md

 * Take a look a the 'serverless_app_l2_stack.py' file for an example of how to configure outputs.
 The point of doing this is to see outputs when you create a cloudformation console (ex: in this example, seeing the url of the lambda function that get's created).
     * notice how outputs are created using L1 constructs as seen by its naming 'CfnOutput' in the 'serverless_app_l2_stack.py' file.
     * you can look at the 'outputs' tab of your cloudformation stack in aws to see generated outputs.

+## Using AWS Cloudwatch to Collect Metrics & Errors from Constructs
+* Take a look a the 'serverless_app_l2_stack.py' file for an example of how to configure cloudwatch metrics generated from your constructs.
+    * In the example for this file, we collect the error metrics generated from the lambda function.
+    * to generate an cloudwatch alarm, please comment out line 36 in the 'serverless_app_l2_stack.py' file and try accessing the lambda url seen in cloudwatch outputs for the corresponding stack.
+This will error and produce a cloudwatch alarm after a couple minutes.